syncfusion-content/javascript-docs/js/PercentageTextBox/Getting-Started.md

 The following screenshot displays the output when the above code is executed.

-{% include image.html url="/js/PercentageTextBox/Getting-Started_images/Getting-Started_img2.png" Caption="Textboxes with watermark text"%}
+{% include image.html url="/js/PercentageTextBox/Getting-Started_images/Getting-Started_img2.png" %}

-### Set the MinValue, MaxValue and value in Textboxes
+## Set the MinValue, MaxValue and value in Textboxes

 You can set the **“MinValue”,** **“MaxValue”** and **“Value”** in Numeric, percentage and Currency text boxes for maintaining the range in Textboxes widgets.
 In this scenario, you have to enter the values between the default ranges and enter the phone number in the **Maskedit** widget by using the ”**maskFormat**” property.
 The following code example illustrates how to achieve this.